 Answer: Anyone can write or draft language for a pro-life resolution.
 We suggest that recommended language outlined in Act 392 be used.
 No matter which language is used, a member of the city council or county quorum court will need to have the city or county attorney approve the language and formatting before the resolution is introduced.
-We suggest giving the recommended language found in Act 392 to a member of the city council or county quorum court so they can have the city or county attorney get it properly drafted.
+We suggest giving the recommended language found in Act 392 to a member of the city council or county quorum court so they can have the city or county attorney get it properly drafted (see pages 55 and 56).